blade32232/blade32232web/docs/md/docs/systemdesign/terminology.md

 # Terminology
 <hr>
-An alphabetical list of the terms used throughout this document

 ## Control Stimulus
-A <abbr title='stim'>stimulus</abbr> used to establish a baseline which can then be used to justify the inclusion or exclusion of an animal from the data set.
+A stimulus used to establish a baseline which can then be used to justify the inclusion or exclusion of an animal from the data set.

 ## Closed Loop
 Used to describe a system that allows for its current output to inform future input in a continued cycle.